alecstem/REUWebsite/view_project.md

 This is our project broken down into a visual reprsentation.

 ### [GitHub Repository](https://github.com/alecstem/2022-REU-on-Smart-UAVs)
-View source code and more at the repository.
+View source code at the repository.